l12f3r/terraform-bastion-host/README.md

 ## 2. Create a VPC

-Upon provisioning the Virtual Private Network (VPC), one may specify just some instance details and have the VPC automatically provisioned with default values.
+Upon provisioning the Virtual Private Network (VPC), one may specify just some other instance details and have the VPC automatically provisioned with default values.
 However, such architecture would lack on autonomy.

 ```terraform
 # main.tf